YangFangShu/FCNVMB-Deep-learning-based-seismic-velocity-model-building/README.md

 # Deep-learning inversion: A next-generation seismic velocity model building method

 This is the python implementation (PyTorch) of the deep leraning model for velocity model building in a surpervised approach.
-The [paper] (https://library.seg.org/doi/10.1190/geo2018-0249.1) is  published on Geophysics.
-The arxiv version of the paper is availabel [here] (https://arxiv.org/abs/1902.06267)
+The paper [Dropwizard](https://library.seg.org/doi/10.1190/geo2018-0249.1) is  published on Geophysics.
+The arxiv version of the paper is availabel here (https://arxiv.org/abs/1902.06267)

 # Abstract